-- Development should maximise the potential of the waterfront position. - Development should allow for public views of and access to the waterfront. - Development should provide a central area of open space comprising a local equipped area for play which is well overlooked. - Development should be planned in accordance with the sequential approach to flood risk within the site, with more vulnerable development focused on the parts of the site with the least flood risk. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application. - All new development will be subject to a site specific flood risk assessment.
+- Development should maximise the potential of the waterfront position. - Development should allow for public views of and access to the waterfront. - Development should provide a central area of open space comprising a local equipped area for play which is well overlooked. - Development should be planned in accordance with the sequential approach to flood risk within the site, with more vulnerable development focused on the parts of the site with the least flood risk. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application. - A full site investigation report assessing the risk of ground contamination should be submitted with any planning application. - All new development will be subject to a site specific flood risk assessment.
 A flood evacuation plan and details of mitigation measures to the satisfaction of the Council's Emergency Planners must be submitted with any planning application.